abduseK/abduseK/README.md

 I am fluent in classics like Flutter, Javascript.

-My field of Interest's are building new  mobile and web applications and also vidoe editing.
+My field of interest's are building new  mobile and web applications and also video editing.

 When I'm not coding or designing, I enjoy exploring new technologies and experimenting with innovative ideas!<h4>